Breadcrumb

 Dynamic Obstacles

-Live responders, ambulatory wounded, or other physical changes to the environment may be included to test the agility of the system autonomy to identify and assess casualties.
+Live responders, ambulatory wounded, or other physical changes to the environment were e included to test the agility of the system autonomy to identify and assess casualties.

 null